 2. the knitting neede bag

 There are people who store their circular needles tidy in zipper bags and sorted by numbers.
-I have a huge bag where they all fit in and one of my wooden needle gauges to check the size.

 3. the embroidery storing case